 As the holidays come barreling in, the last thing you need to worry about is pushing yourself away from turkey and stuffing to turn off your clients’ campaigns.
-Fortunately, there’s a quick and easy way to schedule your campaigns automatically: the AdWords automated rules feature.
+Fortunately, there’s a quick and easy way to schedule your campaigns automatically: the Google Ads automated rules feature.

 I used to eschew this feature, opting instead to set reminders in my calendar, but a recent client request for specific days and hours during the holidays prompted me to learn how Google’s campaign automation works.

 You can use Automate for lots of things, such as turning a campaign off when your budget hits a certain amount, or to receive an email when events occur on your website.
 For our purposes here, though, we’re going to focus on one thing: how to pause and enable campaigns on particular days and at particular hours.